junlee0109/Mini-Watering-machine/README.md

 1. Upload the code using Arduino IDE.
 2. Pair HC-06 with your smartphone (default password: 1234).
 3. Check the current soil moisture and system status on the LCD.
 4. Pump will automatically activate when soil is dry.

----

-## 📜 라이선스 (License)
-이 프로젝트는 교육 및 개인 학습 목적에 자유롭게 사용할 수 있습니다.
-This project is open for educational and personal learning purposes.